How to Make Homemade Fermented Ketchup (Or is It Catsup?) Delicious, Easy, and Filled With Probiotics!

 Even though Mr. V. made way too much ketchup for just the two of us, it was a blessing in disguise!
 Fermentation is an amazing way to preserve your foods, and using this method, we were able to not only prolong the life of that large batch of ketchup, but it tastes delicious too!
 There is something inherently wonderful about the tangy taste of a fermented food.

-So, if you happen to make too much of a sauce or dip of some kind (with the exception of anything with dairy or eggs--just saying--research fermentation for those items first), go ahead and ferment it!
+So, if you happen to make too much of a sauce, dip, or condiment of some kind (with the exception of anything with dairy or eggs--just saying--research fermentation for those items first), go ahead and ferment it!
 You won't be sorry, and your tummy will love you---and so will your taste buds!

 Do you make your own dips and sauces?
 It's so easy to do, and generally, you can whisk these up so quickly.
 I always wonder why people buy store-bought with all the chemicals and sugars?